-For the correct vehicle handling, even tyre wear, safest stopping distances, increased fuel economy, less driver fatigue and extending general tyre life; the correct setting of wheel alignment geometry is essential.
+For the correct vehicle handling, even tyre wear, safest stopping distances, increased fuel economy, less driver fatigue and extending general tyre life; the correct setting of wheel alignment geometry, or tracking, is essential.

 Surveys carried out have found that more than eight out of every ten cars checked required a wheel alignment adjustment.
-How will you know if you have a potential wheel alignment issue?
+How will you know if you have a potential wheel alignment or tracking issue?